kaneAmiller/business-website/README.md

 ## About

-KM Project Solutions provides customized IT support, project management, and web development services designed to meet the specific needs of small businesses.
-This website showcases our services, projects, and expertise, offering potential clients a centralized platform for learning more about what we do.
+KM Project Solutions offers tailored IT support, project management, and web development services designed to empower small businesses.
+This website provides clients with a clear overview of our offerings, capabilities, and completed projects.

 ## Features

 - **Responsive Design**: Optimized for a seamless experience on both desktop and mobile.
-- **Service Portfolio**: Detailed descriptions of IT support, project management, and web development offerings.
+- **Service Portfolio**: Details about IT support, project management, and web development services.
-- **Project Portfolio**: Highlights successful projects across various sectors.
+- **Project Portfolio**: Showcases successful projects across various industries.
-- **Contact Form**: An easy way for potential clients to reach out.
+- **Contact Form**: Allows potential clients to easily reach out.
 - **Blog**: Updated with industry insights, project tips, and trends.

 ## Technologies Used

-- **Next.js**: A powerful React framework that enables static site generation (SSG) for fast and efficient static HTML files.
+- **Next.js**: A React framework that supports static site generation (SSG), allowing for efficient static HTML.
 - **Tailwind CSS**: A utility-first CSS framework for building responsive and customizable designs.
-- **TypeScript**: Adds type safety and enhances the developer experience with JavaScript.
+- **TypeScript**: Adds type safety, enhancing the developer experience with JavaScript.
-- **Creative Commons License**: Licensed under CC BY-SA 4.0, encouraging sharing and adaptation with attribution.
+- **Creative Commons License**: Licensed under CC BY-SA 4.0, allowing sharing and adaptation with attribution.

 ## Getting Started